 Prior to her work at MG/ISMG, Laura has 18 years of leadership experience providing strategy and project management in international development and domestic regional planning.
-Her sectors of expertise include disaster and climate resilience, governance, community and economic development, as well as human health and nutrition.
+Her sectors of expertise include disaster and climate resilience, governance, community and economic development, and human health and nutrition.
 Some of her prior roles include:

-- Senior Regional Planner for the Regional Disaster Preparedness Organization in Portland, Oregon where she led complex regional planning projects to advance preparedness for Cascadia Subduction Zone earthquake and other natural and climate-driven hazards.
+- Senior Regional Planner for the Regional Disaster Preparedness Organization in Portland, Oregon, where she led complex regional planning projects to advance preparedness for the Cascadia Subduction Zone earthquake and other natural and climate-driven hazards.

 - Program Director at Mercy Corps for a regional resilience program in South and Southeast Asia addressing climate-driven natural hazard risks in disproportionately impacted agrarian communities, by deploying market-driven development best practices.

 Laura has a Bachelor of Arts from Seattle Pacific University in Political Science and Latin American Studies, and a Masters of Business Administration certificate from Portland State University’s Entrepreneurial Leadership program.
 She is also a certified Functional Nutritional Therapy Practitioner (FNTP) and Functional Blood Chemistry Specialist (FBCS).